REVIEWS NEWS SPEAKERS HEADPHONES HI-FI TV SMARTPHONES GADGETS HOME THEATRE PHOTO COMPUTERS SMART HOME

 “Despite modest external dimensions, the Elicit-R has enough power to play quite loudly without losing grip.
 The amplifier has an exceptional pace, but also a firm grip on the details of the soundscape.
 Never a dull moment!
 Plus for turntable input.”

-Hi there, I disagree wholeheartedly with your statement and this is why: Rega products always stood for ultimate reliability (for me) because there are no components that will age like digital components/products.
+I disagree wholeheartedly with your statement and this is why: Rega products always stood for ultimate reliability (for me) because there are no components that will age like digital components/products.
 To me that means that a Rega amplifier will not age other than the capacitors that need replacing after 15 to 20 years.
 Introducing a DAC in an amplifier like this makes it 1) much more expensive and 2) might end up “breaking” much quicker than a completely analogue amplifier might.
-I believe that Rega would do better to offer this as an option at least, and would… Read more »
+I believe that Rega would do better to offer this as an option at least, and would do even better including this circuitry in an external enclosure instead.

 I’d suggest we need more information than provided by this article to make any such judgements.